hariharanviv/clonalityrarefaction/README.md

 ## Output

-The output is a rarefaction curve that shows the number of unique sequences as a function of the number of sequences sampled.
+The output is a figure composed of two subfigures.
+The first figure is the rarefaction curve that shows the number of unique sequences as a function of the number of sequences sampled.
 A dashed, red line is also plotted to show y=x, as if every sequence was unique.
-The code an easily be modified to output the final plots as a PDF or PNG file.
 The black ribbon around the curve represents the standard deviation of the 100 repetitions.
+The second figure is the slope of the rarefaction curve.
+We expect the slope to decrease to zero as the number of sequences sampled increases.

 ## Example